What is heartburn caused by and how to get rid of acid reflux?

 The short answer is yes – there is a difference.

 Heartburn is “the burning feeling” that occurs after you eat certain foods.
-After you swallow your food it supposed to go down from your mouth to your stomach.
+After you swallow your food it is supposed to go down from your mouth to your stomach.
 Normally, it does.

 However, some people’s contents of food are forced back into the esophagus (the tube that carries food down from your mouth), and that feeling in your chest of acid traveling up towards your throat is called “acid reflux.”